aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 Because of your melodic nature, the moonlight never misses an appointment.

-Last update: Thu Feb 13 05:08:59 2025
+Last update: Fri Feb 14 05:08:43 2025

 ### Let's play! 🎮